 How a Podiatrist in Glen Cove That Accepts Medicaid Can Help

-Charles Evans is here to help you by providing a wide array of services that will be able to serve your needs.
+CEC Health Center is here to help you by providing a wide array of services that will be able to serve your needs.
 Their service ranges from podiatry and neurology to dentistry and family medicine.
 The well-trained staff is always striving to provide their patients with the best care and service.
 We’re doing so by creating a safe, comfortable environment that people enjoy visiting.
-If you are looking for a podiatrist in Glen Cove that accepts medicaid, you should contact the Charles Evans Center to schedule an appointment.
+If you are looking for a podiatrist in Glen Cove that accepts medicaid, you should contact the CEC Health Center to schedule an appointment.